wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-13-23-31-21.png) 5:17

-Now the first names don't have capitals so make another function `capitalize` which takes in a word.
+The first names don't have capitals so make another function `capitalize` which takes in a word.

 You can access each character of a word using an index.

-For example `'wes'[0]`, `'wes'[1]`, `'wes'[2]` will return the following..
+For example `'wes'[0]`, `'wes'[1]`, `'wes'[2]` will return the following 👇

 ![](@attachment/Clipboard_2020-04-13-23-33-14.png) 5:55

-So you can capitalize the first letter of the word like so 👇
+So you can capitalize the first letter of the word as shown below.

 ```js
 function capitalize(word){